Our history tells an incredible story of how God can keep His truth alive in a changing world when there are willing people with a vision.

 The growth of Calvary Church led to the building of a new auditorium in 1946, and the third pastor, Rev. Earl Morgan, joined Calvary in 1951 after Pastor Wendt resigned.
 When Pastor Morgan's health declined, he resigned, and Calvary welcomed Rev. Michael Samsvick as its fourth pastor in 1956.
 Under Samsvick's leadership, Calvary Church purchased part of the Tustin Avenue property in 1957 for $40,000.
 The administrative and educational buildings were built first, as well as the Fellowship Hall.
 The first service in Fellowship Hall was on April 29, 1962, with a dedication sermon by Dr. J. Vernon McGee.
 The sanctuary, now called Samsvick Chapel, was completed in 1967.
 In 1970, the congregation voted to purchase additional Tustin Avenue property, the south portion, for $350,000.

 Under Samsvick's leadership, Calvary Church nearly quadrupled its membership, completed four major debt-free building projects, and started Calvary Christian School with six grades in 1975.
-The preschool began in 1976 with 56 children and eight staff members.
+The school grew in the following years as a preschool and middle school were added.
 Samsvick died from a major heart attack while working in his rose garden in April, 1982 after a fruitful 26-year ministry.

-Pastor Hocking resigned in 1992 and Dr. David Mitchell answered the call in 1995 to become Calvary's sixth pastor.
+Pastor Hocking resigned in the fall of 1992 and Dr. David Mitchell answered the call in 1995 to become Calvary's sixth senior pastor.
 He began his ministry with Calvary on November 19th of that year.
-Calvary has been grateful to have him as the Senior Pastor to this day.
+Calvary has been grateful to have him as the Senior Pastor for 22 years.
+And now in 2018, we begin a new chapter of following Jesus with our new Senior Pastor, Eric Wakeling.

 Fruitful Ministry Continues